Compare the Australia's cheap personal loans

 - Personal loans with a high Loan to Value Ratio (LVR), where you pay a smaller deposit up front, and borrow a greater percentage of your loan's total value.

-- 100% loans, where you pay no deposit at all, and instead borrow the full total.
+- 100 per cent loans, where you pay no deposit at all, and instead borrow the full total.

 Lenders typically consider these loans to be higher risks, and may charge higher interest rates as a result.
 Look at your finances and work out whether it would be cheaper to save up for a deposit, or to make higher monthly repayments on your personal loan.